nrgrotty/neurons-agentic-workflow/README.md

 - Spawns 3 variants per recommendation, with an editor, critic and refiner, that implement an "evalutor-optimizer" loop
 - Uses the evaluation plan to rank the different variants and select the best

+## Testing
+- `poetry run pytest`

+A single integration test is set up, as an example.

 ## Notes
 The assignment is being suggested as a part of a job interview process for "AI engineer" in Neurons.